-Jacob Mariani is a musicologist, performer, and maker of historically-inspired instruments in Basel, Switzerland.
-He holds an MA in Musicology from the University of Oregon, and an MA in Early Music Performance from the Schola Cantorum Basiliensis, where he studied with Profs.
-Randall Cook and Crawford Young.
+Jacob Mariani is a musicologist, performer, and maker of historically-inspired instruments.
+He was recently awarded a prestigious Clarendon Scholarship to pursue doctoral research the University of Oxford under the supervision of Elizabeth Eva Leach.
+Jacob holds an MA in Musicology from the University of Oregon, and an MA in Early Music Performance from the Schola Cantorum Basiliensis, where he studied with Profs.
+Randall Cook, Crawford Young, and Marc Lewon.

 Born in Turkey, Ozan Karagöz studied violin, piano and singing in Izmir and composition, music theory and harpsichord in Istanbul.
-He studied mediaeval-renaissance singing with Kathleen Dineen and Dominique Vellard as well as ensemble direction with Crawford Young at the Schola Cantorum Basiliensis, where he also studied early music theory with Johannes Menke and Felix Diergarten.
+At the Schola Cantorum Basiliensis, he studied Medieval-Renaissance singing with Kathleen Dineen and Dominique Vellard, ensemble direction with Crawford Young, and early music theory with Johannes Menke and Felix Diergarten.

 Ozan has performed with dedicated medieval ensembles in Switzerland, Germany, France, Italy, Spain, Belgium and The Netherlands.
 Bookings include Ensemble Leones, Canto Coronato, Peregrina, and Perlaro.

 Ozan is the founder and director of vocal ensemble Troxalida.

 Félix Verry studied early music in Strasbourg with Stéphanie Pfister (baroque violin), and at the Schola Cantorum in Basel with Leila Schayegh (baroque violin) and Randall Cook (medieval fiddle and Renaissance violin).
 After obtaining a Master in baroque violin in 2015, he continued his studies in Basel with historical improvisation, under the guidance of Dirk Börner and Sven Schwannberger.
 He obtained his second Master there in 2017.